Trekking Peaks Tour in Pakistan

 • 75

-In Pakistan, peaks below 6,500 meters are classified as trekking peaks and can be climbed without a permit or royalty....
+In Pakistan, trekking peaks are defined as mountains under 6,500 meters and can often be climbed without the burden of...

-Climbing in the Koksil Valley, near the Khunjerab Pass on the Pakistan-China border, offers a unique and challenging experience.
-This...
+Climbing in Koksil Valley, near the Khunjerab Pass on the Pakistan-China border, presents a remote and demanding alpine adventure in...

 The Charakusa Valley, located in the Hushe Valley region of the Karakoram range in northern Pakistan, is a renowned destination...